jospas/AgentEnvironment/README.md

 ## Link format

-Amazon Connect agents are provided a link to the user interface including an API key which is validated by Lambda.
+Amazon Connect agents are provided a link to the user interface including an API key which is validated by the Lambda functions.

 The link has the following format: